An improved holographic nodal line semimetal: ARPES from probe fermion

 In the vicinity of the Fermi surface, the dispersion relation of the excitations is linear in $k_x$.
 We make a generalization for the effective Hamiltonian (\ref{Eq:Heff}) to finite $\omega\ll 1$ case.
 From the locations of zeros in $H_{\text{eff}}$ the dispersion relation can be obtained.
 As shown in Fig. \ref{fig:dispersion}, we choose several discrete frequencies, get the locations of zeros and then plot these points in the dimensionless $\omega$-$k_x$ plane.
 We use power law functions to fit the data and find that close to the Fermi surface in the small $\omega$ region, the almost linear function perfectly fit the data.
 The linear dispersion property of the excitations around a circular Fermi surface is another evidence to indicate that the ground state is a nodal line semimetal.

 The quantum phase transition from the topological nodal line semimetal phase to a trivial phase can also be reflected from the effective band structure.
-This can be observed that the size of nodal circles $k_F=\sqrt{k_x^2+k_y^2}$ shrink as $M/b$ increases.
-We demonstrate the shrinking of two different Fermi surfaces in Fig. \ref{fig:FSshrink} where $k_F/b$ is a smooth, monotonic decreasing function when $0<M/b<0.8597$, which is a generic feature for all the Fermi surfaces and indicates that multiple Fermi surfaces cannot be removed from small perturbations of the ground state.
+This can be observed that the size of nodal circles $k_F=\sqrt{k_x^2+k_y^2}$ shrink as $M/b$ increases. {\footnote{An interesting observation is that, the size of Fermi surfaces shrink in the holographic superfluids when the temperature is increased, e.g. in \cite{Gubser:2010dm, Ammon:2010pg}.
+In the zero temperature topological NLSM phase, the size of Fermi surfaces shrinks as $M/b$ changes instead of temperature. } We demonstrate the shrinking of two different Fermi surfaces in Fig. \ref{fig:FSshrink} where $k_F/b$ is a smooth, monotonic decreasing function when $0<M/b<0.8597$, which is a generic feature for all the Fermi surfaces and indicates that multiple Fermi surfaces cannot be removed from small perturbations of the ground state.
 In the topological trivial phase, there is no Fermi surface other than $k_F=0$ since from the near horizon we know that the retarded fermionic Green's function is real for all values of spacelike $k^\mu$ \cite{Iqbal:2009fd, Liu:2018bye}.
 Finally, $k_F$ does not vanish at the critical point, which is different from the weakly-coupled theory.
 The reason is that, even though the form of interactions in (\ref{eq:fermioninteraction}) is a general approach to realize the nodal circle band structure, the couplings also deform the shape of the spectra.
 Therefore, it is reasonably expected that by fine-tuning $\eta_1$ and $\eta_2$, the Fermi surface could exactly shrink to zero at the critical point.